SuperMuel/Kal_prototype/README.md

 HAI501I_condition = Condition().field('title').contains('HAI501I', case_sensitive=False)  # Génie logiciel
 ```

-This condition will match all events having `HAI501I` or event `hAI501i` in the title.
+This condition will match all events having `HAI501I` or even `hAI501i` in the title.

 For the events that match this criteria, we can define a Rule, which is a set of actions to transform each event: